-Based on type, the Continuous fiber reinforced thermoplastic (CFR-TP) market is segmented into carbon fiber, glass fiber, aramid fiber, and others.
-Out of these, the industry share from the carbon fiber segment is expected to rise with mounting penetration in wind energy, marine, aerospace, infrastructure, building & construction industries, and sporting goods.
-They are also largely used in the automotive sector and utilized by aircraft makers for reducing the weight of the aircraft for enhanced production efficiency.
-This can be ascribed to their beneficial performance attributes, like superior mechanical, electrical, thermal, structural, and tribological qualities, can be attributed to product adoption.
+In terms of product type, the CFR-TP market is divided into categories including aramid fiber, glass fiber, carbon fiber, and others.
+Among these, carbon fiber is finding increasing penetration in the wind energy, marine, aerospace, infrastructure, building & construction industries, and sporting goods.
+The material is also widely used in the automotive sector and by manufacturers of airplanes to lighten the aircraft for increased production effectiveness.
+Their advantageous performance traits such as enhanced mechanical, electrical, thermal, structural, and tribological qualities, can be attributed to product adoption.

 Based on application, the continuous fiber reinforced thermoplastic industry size from the transportation sector will grow through 2028 as a result of high demand for lightweight automotive and the introduction of stringent environmental laws.
 The automobile sector makes extensive use of thermoplastics due to their high tensile strength and modulus, wear resistance, electrical conductivity, toughness, flexural strength, and creep resistance.
 The growing emphasis on lowering greenhouse gas emissions will amplify product use in automotive applications.

 North America is anticipated to account for a sizeable portion of the continuous fiber reinforced thermoplastic market due to the growing automotive sector and the presence of leading aerospace companies in the region.
 The material is gaining application in the making of modern aerospace and other high-end manufacturing fields.
 As airline firms invest in new aircraft technologies such as eVTOL, passenger aircraft, eSTOL, drones and single/remotely piloted aircraft, the application scope of CFR-TP would increase in the ensuing years.